 To check out an attachment uploaded by somebody else, click the Use or Save button.
 The Use button loads the attachment directly into a new tab in EditPad, even if the attachment is not a plain text file.
 If you click the Save button, EditPad prompts for a location to save the attachment.
 EditPad does not automatically open attachments you save.

 EditPad automatically compresses attachments in memory before uploading them.
 So if you want to attach an external file, there’s no need to compress it using a zip program first.
 If you compress the file manually, everybody who wants to open it has to decompress it manually.
 If you let EditPad compress it automatically, decompression is also automatic.

 If you regret anything you wrote, simply delete it.
 There are three Delete buttons.
 The one above the list of conversations deletes the whole conversation.
 You can only delete a conversation if nobody else participated in it.
 The Delete button above the edit box for the message body deletes that message, if you wrote it.
+It is labeled Cancel if you have not yet sent your message.
 The Delete button above the list of attachments deletes the selected attachment, if it belongs to a message that you wrote.